oxfordni/cloud-sample-app/docs/TESTING_CHALLENGE.md

 #### Backend

-Our Go backend tests written using the native [Go testing framework][go].
+Our Go backend tests use the native [Go testing framework][go].

-Our Python backend tests are written using the native [unittest][unittest] testing framework.
+Our Python backend tests use the native [unittest][unittest] testing framework.

 ### API Tests